NEHILChipsJU/adaptation/README.md

 ---
 ## Task 2: Network degradation
-For this task, the ESN was trained on a single sinusoidal signal and the then was **progressively degraded** by disabling different subsets of neurons.
+For this task, the ESN was trained on a single sinusoidal signal and then was **progressively degraded** by disabling different subsets of neurons.
 The goal was to evaluate the **robustness** of the ESN, to this end, two approaches are considered: applying a constant conceptor (corresponding to the trained sinusoidal signal) and applying the Conceptor Control Loop (CCL).
 Their performance is compared in order to demonstrate that the adaptive nature of the CCL provides a clear advantage in maintaining network robustness.

 This experiment is directly related to the notion of **"graceful degradation"**, a property shared by both artificial and biological neural networks, where performance decreases gradually as more units are lost (McClelland et al. (1986)).